megakevin/end-point-blog/2024/02/key-takeaways-from-poodr.md

 20. **Technical debt** is borrowing time from the future.
 That is, putting out a bad design today in order to release a feature quickly.
 Tomorrow, when change comes, the bad design will prevent cost effective change.
 So time will have to be spent refactoring, turning the bad design into a good one.
 If refactoring doesn't happen, the debt increases, making future changes more and more expensive.
 21. How much design you do depends on your skill and your time frame.
 You can't do so much design that it prevents you from delivering on time.
 Design is an investment, and for an investment to be good, it needs to return some profit.
 Good design's returns are quick and plentiful.
-22. "The trick to getting getting the most bang for your design buck is to acquire an understanding of the theories of design and to apply them appropriately, at the tight time, and in the right amounts".
+22. "The trick to getting the most bang for your design buck is to acquire an understanding of the theories of design and to apply them appropriately, at the right time, and in the right amounts".

 # Chapter 2: Designing Classes with a Single Responsibility